 International Conference Panels Travel Grant

-APSA is pleased to announce a Call for Panel Proposals to be presented at the international conferences of select national political science associations.
-APSA’s international committee will review full-panel proposals for in-person conference presentation and select 2-4 submissions to receive travel grants of up to $4,000 per panel.
-Proposals will be accepted in two cycles on a rolling basis, with a fall deadline for Spring/Summer conferences (PSA, IPPA, CPSA, and IPSA) and a spring deadline for Fall/Winter conferences (ECPR, CEPSA, KPSA, PSAI, and AMECIP).
+APSA is pleased to announce a call for panel proposals to be presented at the international conferences of select national political science associations.
+APSA’s international committee will review full-panel proposals for in-person conference presentation and select up to 2 submissions per year to receive travel grants of up to $4,000 per panel.

 Eligible Conferences